 NOTES

-- 15 minutes: the yolks and whites are both set.
+- 15 minutes: Both yolks and whites are fully set—no jiggle, no run.

 I tried it with emmental.
 It was great!